Skip to main content

 If you feel like you have to fall in love with every hard finish choice you make, you might end up with a bathroom that looks like this one (below) with a thought process that probably went like this:

-“Hmmm, I love grey, I’m going to love it forever, so let me grab one of these 12″ x 24″ grey tiles.
-Oh, I really love this horizontal accent tile, I need that right?
-Oh, and I need a small scale tile for the shower floor and these black and grey stones are gorgeous.”
+“Hmmm, I love black, I’m going to love it forever, so let me grab this pattern.
+Oh, I really love this black and white marble, I need that right?
+Oh, and I most definitely need a black tub with a black faucet.”
 Check, check and check.

-Plus, this bathroom is so trendy it will forever say “I built my house inside the grey trend”.
+Plus, this bathroom is so trendy it will forever say “I built my house inside the black trend”.

 So, if you are at the beginning of a project and you have not enlisted the help of a designer, here are the steps you need to follow: